 Editor and designer of Sawston Scene magazine

-This is the village magazine for Sawston, delivered to about a third of its three thousand households and sold in the shops, with a print run of about 1,300 copies.
-It’s currently 44 pages plus a four-page pull-out directory of local info and diary of local events, printed in black with a full-colour cover (a recent innovation).
+This is the village magazine for Sawston, delivered to about a third of its three thousand households and sold in the shops, with a print run that over the years has varied between 1,000 and about 1,300 copies.
+It’s generally 48 pages, including a directory of local info and diary of local events, printed in black with a full-colour cover (an innovation quite early in my tenure).

-I manage a production team of ten volunteers and am building up a network of local writers and photographers.
-Working with a friend, I’ve changed the style to make the tone positive and accessible; turned random bits of information into a useful local directory; and revamped the design to make the magazine more lively and readable.
-For each issue, I may write articles, do interviews, take photographs, research news, and compile information; I edit the magazine and write an editorial, and lay out all the pages in Quark Xpress to export to PDF for digital printing.
+I managed a production team of ten volunteers and built up a network of local writers and photographers to add to the existing roster of local organisations contributing copy.
+Working with a friend, I changed the style to make the tone positive and accessible; turned random bits of information into a useful local directory; and revamped the design to make the magazine more lively and readable.
+For each issue, I might write articles, do interviews, take photographs, research news, or compile information; I edited the magazine and wrote an editorial, and – the largest task – laid out all the pages in Quark Xpress to export to PDF for digital printing.

 In Cambridge Building Society’s Community Magazine Awards for 2011, the magazine won the Gold award in its class – low-frequency magazines, published less than twelve times a year – and the award for the Most Improved magazine.